Introduction to Serialization in Java

 Example of Serialization in Java

 An example in Java is provided here to demonstrate how serialization works in Java.
-We create an Employee class to study some features, and the code for the same is provided below.
+We created an Employee class to study some features, and the code is provided below.
 This employee class implements the Serializable interface.

 public class Employee implements java.io.Serializable {